armory/docs-cdaas/content/en/remote-network-agent/install-helm.md

 ### Image

-The `armory/remote-network-agent` image is in a public Docker registry.
+The `armory/remote-network-agent` image is in a public registry.
 If you plan to host the image in a private registry, you should know how to [pull an image from a private registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 ```yaml
 image: